nwjs/chromium.src/docs/updater/functional_spec.md

 As shown above, `{command format}` needs to be the complete path to an executable followed by optional parameters.

+If "AutoRunOnOSUpgrade" is non-zero, the command is invoked when the updater detects an OS upgrade.
+In this case, `command format` can optionally contain a single substitutible parameter, which is filled in with the OS versions in the format `{Previous OS Version}-{Current OS Version}`.
+It is ok to have a static command line as well if the OS versions information is not required.

 #### Usage
 Once registered, commands may be invoked using the `execute` method in the `IAppCommandWeb` interface.